Nebby1999/VarianceAPI/VarianceAPI/ThunderKit/Staging/VarianceAPI/README.md

 It is not advised to replace your Variants mods with this API just yet, as its in early development.

-Currently supports all *(i think)* the previous features of MonsterVariants, alongside a new MonsterVariantTier and a very basic implementation of MonsterVariantsPlus' Rewards system.
+Currently supports all *(i think)* the previous features of MonsterVariants, alongside a new MonsterVariantTier and a complete implementation of MonsterVariantsPlus' Rewards system.

 ## Todo's

 	- Continue development of the API
+	- Create a helper for easily creating SpawnChances for Variants.

 ## Changelog
+'0.1.1'

+* Forgot to call the method that makes the config, whoops.

+'0.1.0'

+* Added the VariantRewardHandler Component, officially porting a good chunk of MonsterVariantPlus' Features.

+* Added VariantRegisterBase, a helper for easily register variants made in Thunderkit.

+* Added Config file with a lot of config entries for the VariantRewardHandler and global settings.

+* Started working on a helper for creating Variant's Spawn Chances via config

+* Determination++ After learning rob likes what i'm doing.

 '0.0.2'

 * Added Github Link.

 * Made changes to the scriptable objects, now they can be made in Thunderkit instead of on RunTime.

-* Added VariantRegisterBase, a helper for easily register variants made in Thunderkit.

 '0.0.1'